dpearson/oven/README.md

 ### Using Oven ###

 For each project you want to build with Oven, you'll need to create a file named `Ovenfile` in the project's root directory.
-This file is just JSON, with two keys: `src`, the relative path to the source directory, and `bin`, the relative path to the output directory.
+This file is just JSON, with one key: `directories`.
+This value is an array of objects, each with two keys: `src`, the relative path to the source directory, and `bin`, the relative path to the output directory.
 Both paths are searched recursively.

 ##### Example Ovenfile #####

 	{
+		"directories":[
+			{
 				"src":"./src",
 				"bin":"./lib"
+			}
+		]
 	}

 ### Commands ###